Curvature Replication Cosmology – Pattern Field Theory

 - Systematic offsets in strong lensing reconstructions consistent with AOL shell geometry rather than a smooth metric background.

 Data that violates these predictions in a robust, scale stable way would falsify the curvature replication model.
-Agreement within the predicted bands strengthens the case that replication, not metric stretch, is the correct structural description of cosmic evolution.

 Further reading